Necrom4/calcium.nvim/README.md

 -- Calculate the expression in the visual selection and append result require("calcium").calculate({ mode = "append", visual = true })

+-- !NOTE: remove `(`q` to close)` once keymap configuration is added to README.
--- Open scratchpad buffer to calculate mathematical expressions with live preview require("calcium").scratchpad()
+-- Open (`q` to close) scratchpad buffer to evaluate expressions with live result preview require("calcium").scratchpad()
 ```